-Translation: Having a single website (as opposed to a separate mobile website and separate desktop website), that can be viewed optimally across all devices (smartphone, table, laptop, desktop).
+Translation: Having a single, mobile friendly website (as opposed to a separate mobile website and separate desktop website), that can be viewed optimally across all devices (smartphone, table, laptop, desktop).
 And Google recommends responsive design over separate mobile and desktop websites.

 SEO Friendly URLs

 Web pages that have human readable, keyword optimized URLs are better for SEO and the end user.

 https://prominentweb.com/blog/does-your-ugly-website-hurt-your-business/ is more SEO friendly than https://prominentweb.com/blog/id73d28c1db955e344540514c38fe2dca9ba0-7

 Optimized Pages of Quality Content